takahirox/EXT_skeleton_humanoid/README.md

 *Non-normative comment*

-This skeleton structure is strongly based on [Unity Mechanim Humanoids](https://blog.unity.com/technology/mecanim-humanoids) and compatible with [VRM 1.0 humanoid bone set](https://github.com/vrm-c/vrm-specification/blob/master/specification/VRMC_vrm-1.0/humanoid.md).
+This skeleton structure is strongly based on [Unity Mecanim Humanoids](https://blog.unity.com/technology/mecanim-humanoids) and compatible with [VRM 1.0 humanoid bone set](https://github.com/vrm-c/vrm-specification/blob/master/specification/VRMC_vrm-1.0/humanoid.md).

 Because of the compatibility with major humanoid structures, this extension may